-The warm bathroom has a power shower over the bath, handbasin and toilet.
+The bathroom has a bath with powershower over, handbasin and toilet.

-Buckton is less than 1 mile from Hay-on-Wye and just in the village of Llanigon.
+Buckton Granary is a completely independent granary accessed up a flight of exterior stone steps next door to the family home.
+Very close to Hay-on-Wye and just in the village of Llanigon.
 The closest shops and places to eat are in Hay on Wye.

-If you would like to speak to someone who has visited this property please ask for: Elizabeth, Ceri, Carolyn, Ann or Andria.
+If you would like to speak to someone who has visited this property please ask for Elizabeth, Lucy, Ceri, Carolyn or Ann.

 Hay on Wye is renowned for its annual literary festival, but there's more to Hay than that.
 It is a pretty and bustling town at the foot of the majestic Black Mountains with the river Wye running through.
 The town is crammed with boutiques and book shops, with excellent restaurants and cafes.
 There's an independent cinema, a castle and a thriving arts scene.
 If you're looking for adventure, a stay in or around Hay will scratch that itch.
 Canoeing, cycling and hiking are just on the door step.
 Read more about Hay-on-Wye